mehwishahmed/rentvsbuy-ai/README.md

 ✅ **Investment Returns:** Compound returns at 7% annually
 ✅ **Total Cost Analysis:** Accounts for opportunity cost of down payment

-## 🤝 Contributing

-Contributions are welcome!
-This project is growing and we'd love your help.

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Development Guidelines

-- Follow existing code style and patterns
-- Add tests for new financial calculations
-- Update documentation for new features
-- Test chart rendering thoroughly
-- Ensure AI responses remain natural and helpful

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.